fommil/fpmortals/manuscript/complete.md

   final case class Money(@json.field("integer") i: Int) extends Cost
 ~~~~~~~~

-Start with a `JsDecoder` that handles only our sensible defaults:
+Start with a `JsEncoder` that handles only our sensible defaults:

 {lang="text"}
 ~~~~~~~~